shoot3rs/nexor/README.md

 # Nexor
 A shooter package for handling events with nats jetstream

+### Publishing events
-Example usage for publishing an event
+An example of publishing an event is shown below:

 ```go
 package main